eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skills for natural language processing, NLP:
++ ***TensorRT, Deepstream Projects in video, speech, or NLP***
 + Experience with Natural Language Processing topics, such as:
 	- Topic Modeling
 	- Document Classification
 	- Document Summarization
 	- Sentiment Analysis
++ skill set:
+	- TensorFlow, SpaCy, Scikit-Learn
+	- cloud-based AI/ML services
+		* Microsoft Azure Cognitive Services
+		* Google Cloud
+		* IBM Watson
+	- Python, Django, and/or Flask
+	- Linux
++ skill set:
+	- SpaCy, NLTK, and comparable libraries
+	- Python, Django, and/or Flask
+	- Linux and/or working with cloud services with AWS, Azure, etc..
+	- GitHub and Docker
 + skill set:
 	- experience with ML deployment frameworks
 	- work with highly imbalanced data sets to improve detection performance of our existing NLP models and algorithms